pangeachat/matrix-locust/README.md

 to automatically increase the limit or change the descriptor limit yourself (e.g. `sudo ulimit -Sn 8192`).

+## Federated loadtests

+You can generate a set of set of users to be registered to multiple servers when running the `generate_users.py` script.
+See the script arguments for more information on specifying user domains and distributions.

 ## Running automated tests